 Papua Guinea is an attractive island with phenomenal sites that wait to be seen by its visitors.
 Papua Guinea has been a popular spot for international tourists.
-Papua Guinea is one of the Oceania groups of islands that situate themselves in the western part of the great Pacific Ocean bordering Australia to the north east.
+It is a fact that Papua New Guinea is an amazing travel destination.
+It is one of the Oceania groups of islands that situate themselves in the western part of the great Pacific Ocean bordering Australia to the north east.
 Papua Guinea is not only an island but is also a territory of fully independent people thus calling the island the Republic of Papua Guinea.

 Attractions to see in this island are of many varieties and they would require many days to tour around this island to get to see these incredible features.
 For this reason, Papua Guinea’s tourism sector ensures that accommodations facilities are available and varied to suit the tourists to their vest possible accommodation preferences.

 Papua Guinea has its own international airport called Jackson International Airport.
 This is the destination for every tourist that arrives at Papua Guinea Island from Australia, Philippines, Tokyo-Japan, Singapore, Kuala Lumpur, Solomon Islands and Hong Kong-China.
 Tourists can alternatively board a ferry from Brisbane-Australia to Port Moresby in Papua New Guinea.

 Papua Guinea has several sites to be seen and admired by its tourists.
 Many of these sites include the following: